2009–10 Great West Conference men's basketball season

-The 2009–10 Great West Conference men's basketball season marks the inaugural season of Great West Conference basketball.
+The 2009–10 Great West Conference men's basketball season marked the inaugural season of Great West Conference basketball.
 The Great West is the first new Division I basketball conference since the Mountain West Conference began play in 1999.
 In 2008–09, the Great West Conference began competition in basketball, although they were transitioning to Division I at the time.

 Preseason

 On October 29, 2009, the Great West Conference held its first basketball media day.
 The league's coaches voted South Dakota the inaugural preseason #1 and South Dakota senior forward Tyler Cain the preseason player of the year.